-The aim of this new project is to see sustainable livelihoods and health outcomes for communities affected by leprosy and disability in Papua New Guinea.
+The Leprosy Mission Papua New Guinea is focusing on the development of agricultural and sustainable livelihoods initiatives for people in 50 communities affected by leprosy and disability across Papua New Guinea.

 The Leprosy Mission in Papua New GuineaThe Leprosy Mission’s involvement in Papua New Guinea began in the mid 1960s.
 Twenty years later the emphasis evolved from a purely medical, hospital-based perspective to a new focus of training health staff in leprosy health awareness and setting up field control programs.

 The Leprosy Mission Papua New Guinea has successfully secured five years of institutional funding from the New Zealand government (MFAT) for a replacement project called the Sustainable Livelihoods Development (SLD) project which commenced in 2017.
-The Leprosy Mission Australia is supporting this project which has more of a community development focus, training local communities affected by leprosy on income generating activities as well improved health awareness and practices regarding the disease.
+This project has more of a community development focus, training local communities affected by leprosy on income-generating activities as well improved health awareness and practices regarding the disease.

 The needs of people affected by leprosy in Papua New Guinea are great.